Museum Exhibitions and Galleries

-Today’s visitors to the Museum can explore the following galleries and exhibition spaces:
+Today’s visitors to the Museum can explore the following galleries and exhibition spaces.

-Exhibitions
+Temporary Exhibitions

 Our temporary exhibition spaces celebrate Rotherham’s people, stories, spaces, and collections, and aim to spark the imagination of everyone who comes to visit Clifton Park Museum.